Dark Souls Review: Death by Design

 Positioning is also a key factor.
 By clicking the right joystick, players can lock on to an enemy and strafe around him.
 Most of the fights in Dark Souls quickly settle into a harrowing rhythm; the two combatants circle like knife fighters, hoping to lure their opponent into a mistake.

 Suddenly, an opportunity presents itself, and a weapon swings into motion.
 Dark Souls’ combat animations feel heavy and powerful, undergirded by real physics.
 Momentum can be devastating or debilitating — depends on whether or not you land the blow.

 The variety of weapons is immense, and it is matched by the variety of different attack animations.
 Some players will prefer large, heavy weapons that swing slowly and eat up endurance, but deal huge damage.
 Others swear by lighter slashing weapons that take advantage of the game’s stacking damage model — each successive attack within a short span of time triggers a multiplier.

 With no limit on the amount of gear you can carry, players benefit by selecting the right tool for the right job.
-Thrusting spears, for example, are poorly suited to killing giant flies, by make quick work of slavering, hard-charging demon dogs.
+Thrusting spears, for example, are poorly suited to killing giant flies, but make quick work of slavering, hard-charging demon dogs.
 There is a limit on the amount of gear you can equip, presenting a trade-off between defense and mobility.
 Too much plate armor will slow your sprint speed and turn your dodge roll into a pratfall.